Mid June, July to Mid August — Renovating or finding a nest / burrow. The male arrives early to get the nest / burrow ready and attract his mate.

 January to Mid July — Feeding & Resting.
 They hang around Caroline Bay nightly, but during the day they can swim up to 25kmfrom the coast.

-Little Penguins can live up to 25 years and swim at approx. 6kph.
+Little Penguins average lifespan is 7 years but can live up to 25 years and swim at approx. 6kph.

 Enjoy your time and give them space on the Marine Parade or down on the sand at night as the Little Penguins walk up the beach to their nests.